 Training for employees on DSE regulations

-Employers must provide training for employees about the risk of using DSE.
+Employers must provide training for employees about the risks of using DSE.

 Training should include:

-• Eye Care: Employees should be educated about adjusting monitor settings, maintaining adequate lighting, and practicing the 20-20-20 rule (taking a 20-second break every 20 minutes and looking at something 20 feet away).
+- Eye Care: Employees should be educated about adjusting monitor settings, maintaining adequate lighting, and practising the 20-20-20 rule (taking a 20-second break every 20 minutes and looking at something 20 feet away).

 The benefits of adhering to the Display Screen Equipment Regulations